Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Classical Neural Network for Microorganism Image Analysis

 \section{Classical Neural Network for Microorganism Image Analysis}

 An overview of the MIA task using classical neural networks is discussed in this section.
-We divide the tasks into two categories: classification and other tasks.
-In the classification part, we mainly introduce the works related to classification and identification tasks.
-The other tasks, including segmentation, feature generation, and enumeration, are discussed in the following part.
+We divide the tasks into different categories according to their tasks.
+Due to the classification works occupying most of all MIA tasks using classical neural networks, the related works are analyzed according to their used networks.
+For other tasks, the work is analyzed independently because each task contained a limited number of papers.
 Besides, we provide a summary to summarize the characters of the MIA based on classical neural networks and a table for readers to find relevant research works conveniently.